txjmp/j19data/API.md

 .load(newVals, noFlagChange) - set multiple values, newVals is obj {fld:newval}
 .join(tblName) - join this rec to related rec in tblName
 &nbsp; &nbsp; tblName is string with name of table (data type) to join to
-&nbsp; &nbsp; index of related record is saved in this record &nbsp; &nbsp; if this record is a child of the related record, this.myndx is loaded into parent's rec &nbsp; &nbsp; .join needs only to be run once for each related record type .getRelated(tblName, fld) - get value from related record (join must have been executed first)
+&nbsp; &nbsp; index of related record is saved in this record
+&nbsp; &nbsp; if this record is a child of the related record, this.myndx is loaded into parent's rec
+&nbsp; &nbsp; .join needs only to be run once for each related record type
+.getRelated(tblName, fld) - get value from related record (join must have been executed first)
 .getChildren(tblName) - returns array of rec indexes for specified child rec
 .clearChangedFlags(fld) - clears rec and fld changed flags
 &nbsp; &nbsp; fld (optional) - clear change flag just for this field

 ##Dataset Functions
+j19Loop( data, func, sortFilter )
+* data -
+* func -
+* sortFilter -